What Grit Sandpaper for Wood Furniture Before Painting (100-220)

 Frequently Asked Questions

-What Grit Sandpaper Is Best For Wood Furniture?
+What Grit Sandpaper Is Best For Wood Furniture Before Painting?

 Can I Paint Without Sanding Wood Furniture?

 Sanding is crucial for paint adhesion on wood furniture.
 It removes old finishes and roughens surfaces.
 Without sanding, paint may peel or chip over time.
-To ensure a long-lasting paint job, always sand your furniture, starting with a coarser grit and finishing with a fine one.
+To ensure a long-lasting paint job, always sand your furniture, starting with a coarser grit and finishing at 220 grit.

 Why Is Sanding Crucial Before Painting Furniture?

-Sanding ensures paint adheres properly by creating a smooth, clean surface.
+Sanding ensures paint adheres properly by creating a smooth, clean surface with enough texture for the paint to grip.
 It removes old finishes and imperfections.
 Proper sanding prevents peeling and chipping, giving your painted furniture a professional and durable finish.
-Skipping this step might lead to unsatisfactory results and frequent repainting.

 Conclusion